javalin/website/_posts/tutorials/2018-09-27-javalin-graalvm-example.md

 ENTRYPOINT ["/graal-javalin"]
 ```

 This Dockerfile uses Docker multi-stage builds.
-There’s two containers, one just used for the build, and the final output container which only contains the application.
+There are two containers: one just used for the build, and the final output container which only contains the application.